Subscribe to Newsletter

 Many countries consider lithium to be a critical mineral.
 It is used in rechargeable batteries (making up 46 per cent of global use for this mineral) along with ceramics, glass, lubricating greases, and polymer production.

-The Climate Council has said that the Australian Government’s plan to boost the processing of critical minerals needed for batteries, solar panels and wind turbines is a welcome step that can potentially strengthen the country’s economy while tackling climate change.
+The Climate Council says the Australian Government’s plan to boost the processing of critical minerals needed for batteries, solar panels and wind turbines is a welcome step that can potentially strengthen the country’s economy while tackling climate change.

 The 10-year Resources Technology and Critical Minerals Processing Roadmap, announced by Prime Minister Scott Morrison today, makes funding available to improve Australia’s resource processing and manufacturing expertise.